spatial_enrichment_gradients_smi.Rmd

 # devtools::install_github("fridleylab/spatialGE")

 The CosMx-SMI platform generates single-cell level gene expression with associated x and y locations of the cells where measurements were taken.
-In specific for this data set, counts were generated for 960 genes for about 800K cells.
-The data was generated from eight tissue slices, however, in this tutorial only two slides will be analyzed.
+For the data set used in this tutorial, RNA counts were measured for 960 genes in about 800K cells.
+The data was generated from eight tissue slices, with counts obtained for a series of Fields of Vision (FOVs) within each slice.
+However, in this tutorial, the data set has been subset to 6 FOVs originating from two of the slices.

-To start, data can be downloaded by accessing the links below.
-Please, note that each sample is about 1.5G.
+The complete data set can be downloaded from the links below.
 It is also likely that registration in the website is necessary in order to download the data set.

 The key files are shown enclosed in orange (Lung 5-1) and green (Lung 6) boxes.
 The “_exprMat_file.csv” file of each sample contains the gene counts.
 The “_metadata_file.csv” contains the cell x, y coordinates for each sample.
 Optionally, the “CellComposite” folder contains images that can be imported into the STlist (details later in this tutorial).